-Ashton Coal operations were occasionally audible during the operator-attended noise survey including dozer tracks and engine revs.
-The Ashton Coal mine noise contribution was estimated at up to <35 dB LAeq,15 minute.
-Engine revs and dozer tracks from site generated an estimated 40 dB LAmax.
-Ashton Coal noise contributions complied with the DC and EPL noise limits.
-Other ambient noise sources included other mines in the vicinity, traffic on the New England Highway, insects, frogs, bird noise and a train on the main line (unrelated to Ashton Coal).
+Ashton Coal operations were inaudible during the entire operator-attended noise survey.
+Given this and the measured background noise level of 36 dB $L{A90}$ , the Ashton Coal $L{Aeq,15 \text{ minute}}$ mine noise contribution was below the relevant noise limit.
+Ashton Coal noise contributions would have complied with the DC and EPL noise limits, had they applied.
+Other ambient noise sources included other mines in the vicinity, insects, frogs, traffic on the New England Highway, bird noise and a train on the main line (unrelated to Ashton Coal).
+A graph of the total linear noise levels measured in the one-third octave frequency bands is shown in Figure 5.2.